Lead Opinion

 C

 Evidence of other offenses or acts that is part of the criminal episode or transaction with which defendant is charged is admissible to provide the fact-finder with a complete understanding of the events surrounding the crime and the context in which the charged crime occurred.
 People v.
-Czemerynski, 786 P.2d 1100, 1109 (Colo.1990).
-Res gestae evidence includes acts and words that are part of the transaction and allow for a proper understanding of the main fact.
-Woertman v.
-People, 804 P.2d 188, 190 n.
-3 (Colo.1991).
-Res gestae evidence is not subject to the general rule that excludes evidence of prior criminality.
-Czemerynski, 786 P.2d at 1109.
+Czemerynski,

-Although defendant‘s statements were made contemporaneously with and shortly after the crime charged, their temporal relation to the crime is insufficient to categorize them as res gestae evidence.
-The statements fail to provide an understanding of the context in which the crime occurred or set a background for the events leading up to the victim‘s murder.
-The statements related to defendant‘s plans to commit future crimes against persons other than the victim.
-Defendant‘s statements cannot properly be characterized as res gestae evidence and should not have been admitted under
+Although defendant’s statements were made contemporaneously with and shortly after the crime charged, their temporal relation to the crime is insufficient to categorize them as res gestae evidence.
+The statements fail to provide an understanding of the context in which the crime occurred or set a background for the events leading up to the victim’s murder.
+The statements related to defendant’s plans to commit future crimes against persons other than the victim.
+Defendant’s statements cannot properly be characterized as res gestae evidence and should not have been admitted under CRE 404(b).
+Therefore, the evidence was not admissible as part of the res gestae.

 D

 In determining whether error in a criminal trial is harmless, the proper inquiry “is whether the error substantially influenced the verdict or affected the fairness of the trial proceedings.”
 Tevlin v.
-People, 715 P.2d 338, 342 (Colo.1986).
-An error in a criminal trial is harmless “if there is not a reasonable possibility that the error contributed to the defendant‘s conviction.”
-People v.
-Taylor, 197 Colo.
-161, 164, 591 P.2d 1017, 1019 (1979).
+People,

 The proper analysis, when a constitutional issue is involved, requires the reviewing court to consider whether the error was harmless beyond a reasonable doubt.
 Key v.
-People, 715 P.2d 319, 323 (Colo.1986).
-Harmless error exists “only when a reviewing court can say with fair assurance that, in light of the entire record, the error did not substantially influence the verdict or impair the fairness of the trial.”
-Lybarger v.
-People, 807 P.2d 570, 581 (Colo.1991).
+People,

-In the present case, the evidence of guilt was so overwhelming that the error was harmless beyond a reasonable doubt.
+In the present case, the evidence оf guilt was so overwhelming that the error was harmless beyond a reasonable doubt.
 Eloyd and Eubanks testified that defendant began stabbing the victim, and continued to stab him after the victim attempted to get away.
 The victim had eight stab wounds, one of which was to his throat.
 Eloyd further stated that the victim began to pray and defen

 The admission of defendant’s statements did not affect the fairness of the trial or materially contribute to defendant’s conviction.
 The guilty verdict in this case was not attributable to defendant’s three statements about his intent to commit future crimes.